anuranan-test/Artifical-Intelligence/README.md

 Output.txt included in the repo contains a solution for each of the assignments.
 To search in the txt file, open it in any text editor, and search within the file for
 Assignment [number] or cpp file name.
 For example, Find  "Assignment 1" or "8QueenUCS.cpp" to go to the sample output for that program/assignment.

+For Windows : Open it in an IDE, compile and run.

+For Linux   : run g++ Stick.cpp, and run the resulting a.out.
+Output will show in terminal.